sandyjmacdonald/homebridge-bme280/README.md

 ![BME-280](images/IMG_0523.jpg)

 * Display of temperature, humidity and Barometric Pressure from a BME280 connected to a RaspberryPI.
+* Allows temperature offset (and automatic humidity correction).
+This is useful when using a BME280 that is affected by heat radiated from the Raspberry Pi's CPU.
 * Archives results every hour to a google spreadsheet
 * Support the graphing feature of the Eve app for trends